Bam Margera: Jackass firing

-During a January 2021 interview, Margera revealed that owing to his behavior over the last few years, Jackass co-creator Jeff Tremaine had to fight with the studio to keep Margera in the next Jackass film, Jackass Forever (2022), and that Margera still was not certain that Paramount Pictures was ultimately going to allow him to partake in the filming of the movie, and that it depended on his sobriety and behavior.
-On February 11, 2021, Margera posted several videos to his Instagram account, in which he admitted to breaking his sobriety, and indicated that he had officially been fired from the filming of Jackass Forever, which was officially confirmed soon after.
+During a January 2021 interview, Margera revealed that owing to his behavior over the last few years, Jackass co-creator Jeff Tremaine had to fight with the studio to keep Margera in the next Jackass film, Jackass Forever (2022), and that Margera still was not certain that Paramount Pictures was ultimately going to allow him to partake in the filming of the movie, and that it all depended on his sobriety and behavior.
+On February 11, 2021, Margera posted several videos to his Instagram account, in which he admitted to breaking his sobriety, and indicated that he had been fired from the filming of Jackass Forever, which was officially confirmed soon after.
 Throughout the video, he could be seen crying, vomiting, and alluding to having looked up "how to tie a noose" before his move to Oceanside, California.

-Margera alleged that Paramount had been forcing him to take antidepressants, submit to random urine tests, and to check in to two different rehabilitation facilities using his own money.
-He also expressed disdain for Tremaine, Johnny Knoxville, and Spike Jonze before asking his fans to boycott Jackass Forever as well as to send him money so he could shoot his own movie to compete with the film.
-The videos were removed from Margera's Instagram account soon after being posted.
+Margera alleged that Paramount had been forcing him to take antidepressants, submit to random urine tests, and had forced him to check in to two different rehabilitation facilities using his own money.
+He also expressed great disdain for Tremaine, Johnny Knoxville, and Spike Jonze before asking his fans to boycott Jackass Forever, as well as to send him money so he could shoot his own movie to compete with the film.
+All of the videos were removed from Margera's Instagram account shortly after being posted.